Experimental Design

 modelsummary(bal, stars = TRUE)

-# Simple regression of outcome on treatment assignment
+# Simple difference in means: regress outcome on treatment assignment

 itt <- feols(outcome ~ treatment, data = df, vcov = "HC1")